-- Does the organization have an understanding of risk outside of its inherent-sector risk or statutory and regulatory mandate?
+- Does the organization have an understanding of risk outside of its inherent sector risk or statutory and regulatory requirements?

-- If asked, could the organization point to any of its critical applications and say, with confidence, how much inherent risk, residual risk, and risk acceptance has been applied to it and its dependencies?
+- If asked, could the organization point to any of its critical applications and say, with confidence, how much inherent risk, residual risk, and risk acceptance has been applied to it and each of its up and downstream dependencies?

-You will be hard-pressed to find any organization who can confidently and truthfully answer yes to all 4 of the above questions.
-While some questions (items 2-3, for example) are more important than others, remember that, like any risk and its applied disposition, it is not how much Risk Ignore you have, it is that you have identified where you have it and that there are upstream and down-stream compensating controls around it.
+You will be hard-pressed to find any organization who can confidently (or truthfully) answer yes to all 4 of the above questions.
+While some questions (items 2-3, for example) are more important than others, remember that, like any risk and its applied disposition, it is not how much Risk Ignore you have, it is that you have identified where you have it and if there are upstream and downstream compensating controls around it.

 As risk managers, we must know the disposition of identified risk, we must determine if risk response is consistent across the organization, and we must understand where the organization is, knowingly or not, ignoring inherent, residual, or aggregated risk.